What are fixed income investments?

 7 All CDs are FDIC insured together with all other deposits you may have with the issuing bank, up to the current maximum amount of $250,000 per depositor.
 For further guidance on FDIC insurance coverage, please visit www.FDIC.gov.

-8 Financial professional refers to Premier Wealth Advisors (PWA), Premier Relationship Advisors (PRA) and Financial Advisors (FA).
-PWA/PRAs primarily focus on a full suite of Premier products and services while FAs primarily focus on a full suite of Advance products and services.
+8 Financial professional refers to Premier Wealth Advisors (PWA), and Premier Relationship Advisors (PRA).
+PWA/PRAs focus on a full suite of Premier and Advance products and services.
 Both offer bank products through HSBC Bank USA, N.A., investments and certain insurance products, including annuities, through HSBC Securities (USA) Inc. and traditional insurance products through HSBC Insurance Agency (USA) Inc.

 An investment in a bond fund should be preceded or accompanied by an effective prospectus and investors should consider the investment objectives, risks, charges and expenses of the investment company carefully before investing.
 The prospectus of a fund contains this and other important information about the investment company.
 Investors should read the prospectus carefully before investing in a fund.